Best Italian Wedding Soup Recipe

 Crockpot Instructions

-- In a bowl mix together all ingredients for meatballs until combined.
+- In a bowl mix together all of the ingredients for the meatballs until combined.

-- Bake meatballs for 10 minutes, until golden brown.
+- Bake the meatballs for 10 minutes or until golden brown.

-- While meatballs are cooking, in a large pot, heat olive oil.
-Add onions, celery, garlic + carrots.
-Sauté for 5 minutes until onions start to soften.
-Once cooked, add to the crockpot base.
+- While the meatballs are cooking start the soup.
+In a large pot, heat the olive oil over medium heat.
+Add the carrots, celery, onions and garlic.
+Sauté for 5 minutes or until the onions start to soften.

 - Add cooked meatballs, remaining spices, and chicken stock to the crockpot.
 Do NOT add the chopped spinach + or pasta to the pot!
 Cook the soup on low for 6-8 hours or high for 4-6 hours.